-- At the outset, development proposals must identify the relevant character area in which they reside. - Development must be respectful of local character features, including; the use of local materials for walls and roofs, fenestration, doorways, roof detailing, boundary treatment, set-backs, varied brick bonds (e.g. Flemish bond), chimneys and car park provision. - Reflect local identity by using materials that make a valuable contribution to the character of the town (as set out in 3.3.5 and Design Code 07). - The above should also apply to the colour of door and window frames. - Design of details and features must respond to the area of the village in which it is sited or adjacent to (including the surrounding landscape) to enhance the positive qualities of the area. - Integrate car parking sensitively within the streetscene.
+- At the outset, development proposals must identify the relevant character area in which they reside. - Development must be respectful of local character features, including; the use of local materials for walls and roofs, fenestration, doorways, roof detailing, boundary treatment, set-backs, varied brick bonds (e.g. Flemish bond), chimneys and car park provision. - Reflect local identity by using materials that make a valuable contribution to the character of the town (as set out in 3.3.4 and Design Code 07). - The above should also apply to the colour of door and window frames. - Design of details and features must respond to the area of the village in which it is sited or adjacent to (including the surrounding landscape) to enhance the positive qualities of the area. - Integrate car parking sensitively within the streetscene.
 For example, parking set behind the building line inside internal courtyards or front of plot spaces lined with native hedgerows.

-3.3.6 Design Code 07: Materials
+Design Code 07: Materials

-- New buildings must use red brick as the dominant elevational material palette and should seek to utilise this material as often as possible. - The use of brown brick or white render is encouraged on certain facades to provide contrast and interest along the streetscene. - Red pantile tiling must be used on roofs.
+- New buildings must use red brick as the dominant elevational material palette and should seek to utilise this material as often as possible.
+Reference should be made to the features set out in table 06. - The use of brown brick or white render is encouraged on certain facades to provide contrast and interest along the streetscene. - Red pantile tiling should be used on roofs.
 Brown pantile and natural slate tiling may be used in some circumstances.
 Reference should be made to the appropriate character area. - Materials should be natural and locally sourced as this will contribute to a cohesive materiality and colour palette across South Leverton.
-Synthetic materials are often not as long-lasting or aesthetically comparable to natural materials. - Muted or darker tones of material are encouraged to minimise visibility of development from the surrounding landscape.
-The choice of colour and finish is an important design consideration in mitigating adverse impacts on the surrounding landscape.
+Synthetic materials are often not as long-lasting or aesthetically comparable to natural materials. - Decorative brick and stone detailing is encouraged.
+Detailing across all of South Leverton's character areas is set out in 3.3.4.

+- Muted or darker tones of material are encouraged to minimise visibility of development from the surrounding landscape.
+The choice of colour and finish is an important design consideration in mitigating adverse impacts on the surrounding landscape. - Deviating from traditional materials and aesthetics should be considered where innovative design and sustainability is demonstrated.